Chicago Personal Injury Attorneys

 Your right to sue a negligent party will not last forever.
 In Illinois, cases are subject to what’s called a statute of limitations.
 This sets a deadline for plaintiffs to file their lawsuits before they lose the right to do so.
 The statute of limitations is two years.
 In most cases, the clock begins to run when the injury occurs.

 However, it’s best not to delay taking action on your case.
 Witnesses’ memories can fade over time, evidence will be more difficult to obtain, and you could forget critical details if you wait too long.
-If you or a loved one have been hurt, reach out to a dedicated Chicago personal injury attorney.
+If you or a loved one have been hurt, reach out to our dedicated Chicago personal injury attorneys.

-How Can the Personal Injury Lawyers of Hale & Monico Help Me?
+How Can the Chicago Personal Injury Lawyers of Hale & Monico Help Me?

-Suing a defendant almost always means suing an insurance company, like an automobile insurer.
+Suing a defendant almost always means suing an insurance company, such as an automobile insurer.
 Regardless, you can count on the defendant’s lawyers pushing back on your claims or making settlement offers that come nowhere close to covering your losses.

 At Hale & Monico, we’ve helped countless personal injury clients get the compensation they need to recover.
 We won’t accept unfair offers and will stand by you from start to finish.
 Give us a call or fill out the contact form today to get started on your case.